 Slice the boiled potatoes once they have cooled sufficiently, using 2 potatoes per serving.
 Place on a large single lettuce leaf.
 Pour a generous portion of sauce over the potatoes and lettuce and decorate with a few slices of boiled egg, and 1 or 2 olives.

 Enjoy the result and wait for the compliments from your diners to come pouring in!

 You also need a batán (traditional giant pestle and mortar made out of stone) or a blender, and we recommend using disposable gloves when handling the chili peppers.

-The creamy sauce is served over a bed of sliced potatoes, which comes at no surprise since Peru is the birthplace of the potato, and still boasts over 3000 known species of the trusty tuber.
+The creamy sauce is served over a bed of sliced yellow potatoes, which comes at no surprise since this is the birthplace of the potato, and still boasts over 3000 known species of the trusty tuber.
 However, this dish should be served with a specific type known as “yellow potato” which has a very floury texture.
 These potatoes might be hard to come by outside of Peru, so you can substitute it with any kind of floury type of potato available in your region.

 The cheese used for the sauce is a fairly low-fat fresh cheese, very common in the Andes.
 The flavor of this cheese when eaten on its own pales in comparison to more mature yellow cheeses, but for this sauce it’s perfect because it doesn’t overpower the other ingredients.
-Not many people are aware that olives are also produced extensively on the Peruvian coast, and each serving should be decorated by one or two of its typical, intensely tart black olives.
+Not many people are aware that olives are also produced extensively on the coast, and each serving should be decorated by one or two of its typical, intensely tart black olives.